 The BTEC Level 3 Extended Certificate in IT consists of one externally assessed exam followed by one externally assessed controlled assessment and two internally assessed coursework units.

-There are three mandatory units that you will have to cover:
+There are four units that you will have to cover:

 - 1. Information Technology Systems

 - 2. Creating Systems to Manage Information

 - 3. Using Social Media in Business

+- 4. Website Development